-9.1 The Fylde Playing Pitch Strategy, 2004 and the Fylde Open Spaces, Sports and Recreation Assessment, 2008 are currently the principal sources of evidence in terms of needs for sports and other leisure facilities in the borough.
-Fylde Council is working with consultants, KKP on a new Playing Pitch Strategy and an update to the Open Spaces, Sports and Recreation Assessment.
-Lancashire Sport Partnership has been commissioned by Fylde Council to undertake a Facilities Review.
-The subsequent findings and recommendations from the new Playing Pitch Strategy, the updated Open Space Study and the Facilities Review will inform both the policies in the Local Plan and the infrastructure list set out in the Delivery Schedule in Appendix 2 to this IDP.
+9.1 The Fylde Playing Pitch Strategy, 2016 and the Open Spaces Study Update, 2016 are the principal sources of evidence in terms of needs for sports and other leisure facilities in the borough.
+Fylde Council has been working with consultants, Knight, Kavanagh & Page (KKP) on the new Playing Pitch Strategy, and the Open Spaces Study Update, 2016.
+Lancashire Sport Partnership has completed a Facilities Review for Fylde Council.
+The findings and recommendations from the new Playing Pitch Strategy, the Open Space Study Update and the Built Facilities Review have informed both the policies in the Local Plan and the infrastructure list set out in the Delivery Schedule in Appendix 2 to this IDP.